Griffin-Thomas/mean-reversion-stock-strategy/README.md

 # Mean Reversion Stock Strategy App

 React/TypeScript dashboard for a "buy the dip" mean-reversion strategy on a subset of S&P 500 names.
-It pulls free market data (Stooq/Yahoo) or simulated data for local use—no paid API needed.
+It pulls free market data (Stooq/Yahoo) or simulated data for local use.
+No paid API needed.

 ## Quick start
 ```bash